angular/angular-cli/docs/documentation/stories/moving-out-of-the-cli.md

 You'll have to make a brand new project using your new project seed, move your app files and cater to any changes in the build process.

-Start with preparing your existing project folder, let's call it `awesome-app`.
+Start with preparing your existing project folder.
+We'll refer to it as `awesome-app`.
 - commit and push your existing changes.
 - clean your folder from temporary files and ignored files using `git clean -fdx`.
 - rename your project folder to `old-awesome-app`.

-Now make a new project on the same folder as `old-awesome-app`.
+Now make a new project on the same parent folder as `old-awesome-app`.
 - Make a new app using your new project seed in a new `awesome-app` folder.
 - Move into the folder: `cd awesome-app`.

 Copy over your app files.
 - Locate `app/`, `styles.css` and the end-to-end test folder in your new project.
 - Replace them with the corresponding files from `../old-awesome-app`.
-- Don't copy `../old-awesome-project/src/main.ts`.
+- Don't copy `../old-awesome-app/src/main.ts`.
 It contains custom logic for the CLI `environments` feature.
 Instead compare code and take only what you need.
 - Do the same for `index.html`.
-- Compare `../old-awesome-project/package.json` to the new `./package.json` and add in your third party libraries and `@types/*` packages, project descriptions and any other fields.
+- Compare `../old-awesome-app/package.json` to the new `./package.json` and add in your third party libraries and `@types/*` packages, project descriptions and any other fields.
 - Run `npm install` to install any packages you added.
 - Copy over any other files your app needs like images, icons, etc.